kafkaesque-io/pulsar-test-results/pulsar-test-plan.md

 - [ ] Start all instances of a sink
 - [ ] Start one instance of a sink
 - [ ] End-to-end sink test using JDBC sink.
 Publish messages that populate mysql table.

+### Source

+- [ ] Add source from built-ins
+- [ ] Delete a source
+- [ ] Update a source
+- [ ] Create source with multiple instances
+- [ ] Restart all instances of a source
+- [ ] Restart one instance of a source
+- [ ] Stop all instances of a source
+- [ ] Stop one instance of a source
+- [ ] Start all instances of a source
+- [ ] Start one instance of a source
+- [ ] End-to-end sink test using source.
+Send messages that end up in Pulsar topic.